Tasty, jazzy, and just the right amount of lazy – New Orleans has perfected brunch into a fine art.

 The Scoop: The Ruby Slipper is a local’s favorite brunch spot, with multiple locations scattered throughout the city.
 This location on the edge of the French Quarter offers a casual diner setting that’s big on flavor.
 Order New Orleans-inspired specials like the Eggs Cochon (slow-cooked, apple-braised pork debris served over an open-faced house-made buttermilk biscuit, topped with two poached eggs, and finished with hollandaise) or opt for The Costa Rican (slow-cooked black beans & rice over a warm tomato salsa, accompanied by two eggs, crispy plantains & avocado).

 What to Order: Banana Fritters and Crawfish Boullettes

 The Scoop: Eat New Orleans is a favorite dining spot for French Quarter locals, and for good reason.
-Their Saturday and Sunday brunch menu features starters like Banana Fritters and Crawfish Boullettes as well as delicious omelettes and shrimp and grits.
-It’s BYOB, so if you want to imbibe during brunch, make sure to stop on your way and pick up a cocktail.
+Their Saturday and Sunday brunch menu features starters like Banana Fritters and Crawfish Boullettes as well as some delicious entree dishes like omelettes and shrimp and grits.
+It’s BYOB, so be sure to stop on your way if you want a cocktail during brunch.

 Where: 912 Royal Street

 The Scoop: Get an iconic French Quarter dining experience in this romantic, courtyard-clad restaurant.
 Seasonally inspired cocktails crafted with locally sourced ingredients pair perfectly with each of the brunch-time dishes at Café Amelie.
 Their menu is full of great choices, but their beloved Shrimp & Grits, served with corn and andouille maque choux, is a winning bet.